shimbindra/shimbindra.github.io/_posts/2014-10-05-wedding-itinerary.md

 Toronto Pearson Airport is the only airport which handles direct flights from London.
 The airport is located in between Brampton and Toronto.
 Here are some of the available airlines:

-* Air Transat is normally the cheapest airline and operates from Gatwick direct to Toronto Pearson.
+* <b>Air Transat</b> is normally the cheapest airline and operates from Gatwick direct to Toronto Pearson.
 I’ve flown with them a few times, they have two types of planes: One type has a personal TV and decent legroom, the other type doesn’t have either.
-* Sun Wing (budget airline and I’ve never used them)
+* <b>Sun Wing</b> (budget airline, I’ve never used them)
-* All other standard airlines (Air Canada, BA, America Airlines etc)
+* All other standard airlines (<b>Air Canada, BA, America Airlines</B> etc)

 ## Where to stay: